 Women who have undergone hysterectomy for leiomyomas are most commonly affected.

-Benjamin "Benny" Felson (1913-1988) was a renowned Cincinnati chest radiologist who coined or popularised several of the most commonly-used terms in the everyday parlance of the English-speaking radiology community.
+Benjamin "Benny" Felson (1913-1988) was a renowned Cincinnati chest radiologist who coined or popularized several of the most commonly-used terms in the everyday parlance of the English-speaking radiology community.

-Beryllium sensitisation (BeS) is a process whereby individuals exposed to beryllium dust develop a hypersensitivity reaction to it.
-A sizeable proportion of these individuals can progress to chronic beryllium lung disease with ongoing exposure.
+Beryllium sensitization (BeS) is a process whereby individuals exposed to beryllium dust develop a hypersensitivity reaction to it.
+A sizable proportion of these individuals can progress to chronic beryllium lung disease with ongoing exposure.

-Bifid or forked ribs are uncommon.
+Bifid or forked or bifurcated rib is a congenital skeletal abnormality of the rib cage with the cleaved sternal end into two.
 They are thought to occur in ~0.2% of the population and there may be a female as well as right-sided predilection 2.

 The big rib sign is a sign to differentiate right and left ribs on lateral chest radiographs.